pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 -------------------------

-`pywbemcli` implements an in-process Mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server`.
+`pywbemcli` implements an in-process Mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server` which defines the mock environment.
 The mock sever provides WBEM server responses to pywbmcli commands.
 The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option`.

-Pywbemcli starts the mock WBEM server when pywbemcli :ref:`--mock-server general option` is defined.
-The mock server executes in the pywbemcli so its life-cycle is the life-cycle of a single pywbemcli execution.
-This option defines either a MOF or Python script file path that defines a mock WBEM server environment.
+Pywbemcli starts the mock WBEM server when either the pywbemcli :ref:`--mock-server general option` or the :ref:`--name general option` defining a mock environment is executed.
+The mock server and its CIM repository are in the pywbemcli process in the pywbemcli process so its life-cycle is the life-cycle of a single pywbemcli execution (command line or interactive session) and it must be recreated or restored from cache using the :ref:`--name general option` (if the connection definition was saved)

 The mock server environment can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations, CIM instances, and mock CIM